K9EQ/WXScheduler/README.md

 rename the file to *.py instead of *.pyw.
 You'll then need to open up a shell (command prompt) and launch with a 32-bit Python interpreter as in: "C:\python32 WXSheduler.py".
 The source code is available at https://github.com/K9EQ/WXScheduler.

-Also see HamOperator.com for more information about WXScheduler.
+See HamOperator.com for downloads, discussions and more information about WXScheduler.

 Bill has done a fantastic job with this program.
 I hope that my minor additions make it easier for a wider audience to benefit from it.